 Infrastructure Report Card

-Infrastructure Report Card (IRC)
+Texas Infrastructure Report Card (IRC)

 Infrastructure is a critical issue impacting Texas’s economy, society, security and future.
-That’s why approximately every four years, we develop a report card depicting the condition and performance of Texas’s infrastructure in the familiar form of a school report card – assigning letter grades based on the physical condition and needed investments for improvement.
+That’s why, approximately every four years, we develop a Report Card depicting the condition and performance of Texas’s infrastructure in the familiar form of a school report card – assigning letter grades based on the physical condition and needed investments for improvement.

-About the 2021 Texas IRC
+About the 2025 Texas IRC

 Previous Report Cards